 Québec, Québec, Canada

-The visually impaired Turbide, who swims in the S13 category, travelled to his second career Parapan American Games and IPC World Championships in 2015.
+The visually impaired Turbide, travelled to his second career Parapan American Games and IPC World Championships in 2015.
 He produced a breakout performance at the Toronto Parapan American Games with six medals and an Americas record.
 He won gold in the 100-m backstroke (setting new Canadian and Americas records), 200-m IM and 100-m butterfly.
 He also took silver in the 50-m, 100-m and 400-m freestyle.

 In Glasgow, Scotland at the 2015 IPC world championships, Turbide swam six events, with the highlight a fifth place in the 100-m backstroke.

 Turbide has accumulated a wealth of international experience at a young age.
 In 2014 he won the bronze medal in the 400-m freestyle at the Pan Pacific Para-swimming Championships.
 It was his first medal at a major international event.